cloudblog004/fantasticfoodies/content/en/posts/3619-steps-to-prepare-ultimate-seasoned-chicken-and-amp-cheese-wrap-with-bell-peppers-and-sour-cream.md

 - "Base your skillet with butter."
 - "Cook chicken evenly on both sides in skillet until it&#39;s slightly golden brown."
 - "While chicken is cooking . gut and cut up the bell pepper into chunks"
-- "Place bell pepper in a container, in the fridge to keep cool &amp; crisp until needed."
+- "Place bell pepper in a container, in the fridge to keep cool & crisp until needed."
 - "After chicken is lightly cooked remove from skillet and place on cutting board.
 Slice into thin strips."
 - "Drain skillet of excess butter and wipe out with paper towel"
 - "Return skillet to a low heat,  melt 1/8th a cup of butter."